-Is the nomination committee considering appointing a non-executive responsible for getting the voice of the workforce into the boardroom?
-If not, should this be revisited?
+Is the nomination committee considering appointing a non-executive responsible for getting the voice of the workforce into the boardroom, if not should this be revisited?
 Is there a formal process?
-Are specific characteristics and skillsets sought?
+Are specific characteristics and skill sets sought?
 Has consideration been given to tenure and rotation issues?
 Is more than one designated NED necessary if the company has a large geographical footprint?

-For many, workforce directors still sit uncomfortably with the traditional corporate governance framework and are rare within publicly listed organisations.
+For many, workforce directors still sit uncomfortably with the traditional UK Corporate Governance framework and are rare within the FTSE350.
 Nevertheless, they can provide tangible benefits to companies - particularly at a time when talent development strategies are being adjusted to meet the challenge of finding, developing, and retaining talent amid a labour-constrained market.
 Does the decision to not have a workforce director need revisiting?
 What can be learned from those who have appointed workforce directors?